openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

    * update etsi tl and DC API references
    * update VP & VCI references to be to 1.0 Final
    * add separate custom url schemes for issuance and presentation to replace the haip:// scheme
-   * support for haip-vp:// and haip-vci:// custom url schemes is now an ecosystem decision
+   * support for haip-vp:// and haip-vci:// custom url schemes is now an Ecosystem decision
-   * allow ecosystems the option to use key attestations other than those defined in Annex D of [@!OIDF.OID4VCI] in some cases
+   * allow Ecosystems the option to use key attestations other than those defined in Annex D of [@!OIDF.OID4VCI] in some cases
    * clarify nonce endpoint must be present when cryptographic_binding_methods_supported is
    * remove various requirements around claims present in SD-JWT VC as upstream spec covers them
    * require ephemeral encryption keys in VP